AlessioChianetta/Coachale/replit.md

 # Overview
-This full-stack web application serves as a comprehensive consultation platform, connecting consultants with clients to facilitate exercise assignments, progress tracking, and performance analytics.
-It integrates an AI assistant for personalized financial insights, leveraging real-time financial data for context-aware advice.
-The platform also offers advanced client management, communication tools, and a robust AI knowledge base system, aiming to enhance consultant-client interactions and streamline financial guidance for improved client outcomes and consultant efficiency.
+This full-stack web application is a consultation platform connecting consultants and clients for exercise assignments, progress tracking, and performance analytics.
+It features an AI assistant for personalized financial insights using real-time data, advanced client management, and communication tools.
+The platform also includes a robust AI knowledge base system, aiming to enhance consultant-client interactions, streamline financial guidance, and improve client outcomes and consultant efficiency.

 # User Preferences
 Preferred communication style: Simple, everyday language.